TheNyle/juno-file-name-formatter/README.md

 1. Modify the permissions on the script using `chmod +x fileRenamer.sh`

 1. Run the script with `./fileRenamer.sh [Paste folder pathname]`

+### To Do List:

+- [ ] Organise music into sub-folders based on album
+- [ ] Pass the script the .zip folder and automate unpacking
+- [ ] Pass optional second parameter of destination folder